vacant-observer/AI-ML-MiniProjects/gymnasium-environment-explorer/README.md

 5. The detailed information is displayed in the text area, along with other specifications from the environment, and the environment is closed.
 6. For playable environments, it creates a custom key mapping dialog and uses Gymnasium's play utility to run the environment.
 7. For running random agents, it provides options for continuous running, running for a specific number of steps, or running for a specific number of episodes.
+8. The observation space visualization uses Matplotlib to create appropriate visualizations based on the space type.
+9. The Q-Learning implementation allows for customizable parameters and provides visualizations of the learning progress and Q-table.

 ## Limitations
 - Only works with environments that support 'rgb_array' render mode for play functionality
 - Complex action spaces may not be fully supported for play functionality
 - Visualization may not be optimal for all types of observation spaces
+- Q-Learning implementation may not be effective for all state spaces

 ## Potential Extensions
 - Add functionality to rename environments (environment ids, namespaces, etc.) or update the registry
 - Add more visualization capabilities for supported environments
 - Implement functionality to compare multiple environments side by side
-- Support for continuous action spaces in play functionality
+- More support for continuous or complex observation and action spaces
-- Implement more sophisticated AI agents (e.g., Q-learning, policy gradients, baselines)
+- Implement more sophisticated AI agents (e.g., policy gradients, baselines, actor-critic methods)

 ## Learning Outcomes
 Through this project, I gained: